Summer Ballet Intensive Program Faculty

 Meet Our Faculty

-Yulia Gamboni is a native from Odessa, Ukraine.
-She was trained in classical Russian Vaganova Ballet method at the Grand Opera and Ballet House in Odessa.
-She also holds a BA Degree in Liberal Arts and Dance.
-In 1993 she received a bronze medal and Title of Laureate at the Moscow International Ballet Competition of Ballet Russ.
-Prior to moving to the United States, Yulia owned and directed her own ballet school in the Ukraine.
+Yuliya Gamboni: a native Ukrainian from Odesa, Ukraine.
+She was trained in the classical Russian Vaganova Ballet method in Odesa Ukraine.
+In 1993 she received a bronze medal and the Title of Laureate at the Moscow International Ballet Competition of “Ballet Russ”.